mattlemmone/snip-snap/README.md

-# An AI-Powered Coding Experiment

-This is an experiment where I'm limiting myself to using only AI tools to write and improve code.
-I started with a problem I had: using my Kindle in Japanese and English led to both languages used in 'My Clippings.txt', where highlights are stored.
-This is a problem when the services I use to parse the highlights expect only the English formatting.

----

 # snip-snap

 Snip-snap is a command-line tool that localizes Kindle clippings exported from devices in different languages into English.
 It parses the clippings file and converts date formats, page numbers, and location information into a consistent English format.

 This project was written entirely via [Aider](https://github.com/paulgauthier/aider), an AI-powered coding assistant.

+## Note: AI Coding Experiment
+This is an experiment where I'm limiting myself to using only AI tools to write and improve code in an effort to improve how I think and work with AI tools.

+I started with a problem I had: using my Kindle in Japanese and English led to both languages used in 'My Clippings.txt', where highlights are stored.
+This is a problem when the services I use to parse the highlights support only English formats.
+This section in the README is the only part of the codebase written by hand.

+### Contributions

+I welcome contributions, fixes, new languages, and requests to localize into languages beyond English.
+Although not a requirement, I'd like to challenge you to use AI as well in your contributions - let's see how far we can go ✨

 ## Features